 - We are Canadian – Men and women alike are becoming more aware of the benefits of shopping within Canada or even more local, and that’s especially true when the Canadian dollar is so low.
 Make it clear that you are located in Canada and clearly label products made in Canada.
 Encourage shoppers to shop Canadian and buy local.

 - Customize Affiliate Marketing and Advertising – Affiliate marketers and bloggers can feature gifts, sales and coupons from their favourite merchants.
-If your business doesn’t have an affiliate program, Share-A-Sale and AvantLink Canada are two popular networks with Canadian retailers.
+If your business doesn’t have an affiliate program, Share-A-Sale is a popular network with Canadian retailers.

 - Guarantees and Returns – Offer reassurance and flexibility with a guarantee or return policy.
 Offer in-store returns if possible.

 - Upgraded shipping options – Again, men are notorious for last minute shopping and they’d rather do it online than brave the crowds offline.
 Be sure to feature the fact that you offer fast shipping options so it’s clear at a glance that your website is where a guy needs to be.
 Consider including an “order by _____ to receive before December 25th” notation.

 - Gift wrapping – A task cited as “most hated” by plenty of men, gift wrapping options like those offered by Amazon are very popular.